iainm342/milestone-2/readme/testing.md

 - All links were tested to ensure they worked on all devices.
 - NavBar was tested to ensure it worked on all devices.
 - All Modals tested to ensure correct information was displayed and that the links directed the user to the appropriate external site.
+- Both registration pages were tested to ensure that the **user** form cleared after hitting the "Submit" button and that the **user** received an email confirming the process.

 [Back to Contents](#contents)